DriesCruyskens/mugenosu/src/works/blade/blade.md

 A second important factor is the placements of the vertices.
 I recommend trying out all sorts of different configurations.
 What happens with convex shapes of n points?
 What happens with non-convex shapes?
 After some tinkering you should be able to achieve the same result as I got.

 What I like most is how there is, from these simple rules, an emergence of a 3D cube shrouded in mist, almost sci-fi like.

+## Plotting

+Plotting tens of thousands of little points will take a long time and probably more than one pen.
+Exporting an SVG from the browser with thousands of SVG elements takes ages too, if not crashing your browser.
+To make things a little more practical, I increased the dot size and decreased the amount of dots to around 7000.
+The first plotting draft yielded nice results although there where some issues.

+The first issue is that points overlap so that plotting time is wasted drawing multiple times over the same spot.
+Another consequence is the accumulation of ink which causes soaked and wavy paper.
+If you use a gel pen, this accumulation causes strange artefact to appear.
+This problem was solved by a simple check: only draw a new dot if there is no other dot already there.
+To save on computation time I implemented this using a quadtree although it must be said that this technique, together with the smaller amount of dots, makes the digital sketch less attractive.

+A second issue is that plotting happens in the same order the dots are drawn, so the space between dots is very large.
+This causes for a lot of wasted time moving the pen between dots.
+After realizing 2D sorting is more difficult than anticipated.
+I came up with the following solution that is executed once on exportation: start with the point p where p.x * p.y is lowest.
+This gets you a point in a corner.
+Next, iterate all points and mark the closest one as the next point.
+Keep doing this for the remaining points and it will yield you a set of points with an increasing amount of space between them.
+This effectively cut my plotting time from 1 hour and 30 minutes to 45 minutes.

+The best results is on black paper with a light gel pen.